zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 parts, including figures.
 It should not hardcode file paths, but rather assume that the csv datafile is in the current directory, so only the csv filename should be used.
 Do not submit the datafile.

+For the paper-pencil questions, embed the image in your notebook, and also submit the image file along with the notebook file.

 If you decide to consult ChatGPT (or other similar AI tools), you must declare this in your notebook, with a brief text description of your